FAQ: Is Waterloo Ranch An Organic Ranch?

 Secondly, it’s important to keep in mind that, though we often use the generally accepted term ‘natural,’ agriculture in all forms is not ‘natural’ in a pure sense of the word, and that is precisely why this is such a complicated issue.
 In any case, since we’re not about to return to (natural) cave-dwelling hunter-gatherer days, we believe that aspiring to mimic natural processes where possible in agriculture (i.e., regenerative agriculture) is a worthy endeavor.
 Beyond boutique settings, or settings with very specific and exclusive sets of favorable circumstances, this is an incredibly elusive goal, but we’re on that complicated journey as ranchers.

-Let us be clear, we are by no means apologists for the overuse of synthetic products in conventional agriculture, and we will continue striving for a more natural agriculture.
+Let us be clear, we are by no means apologists for the clear overuse of synthetic products in conventional agriculture, and we will continue striving for a more natural agriculture.
 In the meantime, it’s already the case that you will not find a more natural lamb or beef that even approaches the value and quality of what you can purchase from our ranch, and we hope you’ll take the opportunity to see this for yourself.

 Thanks so much for allowing us to shed light on this very complex agricultural question.
 If you have more questions, related to this topic or not, reach out to us any time.
 In any case, we hope we can share our harvest with you soon.